amriteshraj98/amriteshraj--2K22SE17/README.md

 2. **Organize your files** according to the folder structure specified in the Deliverables section:
    - Place all source code in the `src/` folder
+   - Update `src/readme.md` with your project documentation
-   - Place LLM chat exports in the `prompt/` folder
+   - Update `prompt/llm-chat-export.txt` with your LLM chat export (if applicable)
-   - Place test cases in the `test-cases/` folder
+   - Update `test-cases/test-cases.txt` with your test case documentation

 3. **Ensure all required files** are included:
    - Complete source code in `src/`
-   - `src/readme.md` with setup, run instructions, and API documentation
+   - `src/readme.md` updated with setup, run instructions, and API documentation
-   - Sample requests (cURL/Postman) with example responses
+   - Sample requests (cURL/Postman) with example responses (can be in `src/readme.md`)
-   - LLM chat exports in `prompt/` (if applicable)
+   - `prompt/llm-chat-export.txt` updated with your LLM chat export (if you used LLMs)
-   - Test cases documentation in `test-cases/`
+   - `test-cases/test-cases.txt` updated with documentation on how to run each use case

 4. **Verify your application** runs locally and is ready to demo